riplrt/riplrt.github.io/members.md

 <img src="/img/Ariel.jpg" alt="Ariel Stateman" align="right" style="width: 20%; height: 20%; margin:8px">
 <div style="text-align:justify"><p><a name="Ariel Stateman"></a><i><b>Ariel Stateman (Research Assistant - Intern)</b></i>.Ariel recently graduated from the M.S. in Biomedical Sciences program at Larkin University.
 Before joining Larkin, Ariel earned a B.S. in Molecular and Cellular Biology from the University of Illinois at Urbana-Champaign.
 There, she participated in scientific research  studying the sensing in lean and obese individuals through rats.
 She has an extensive experience in clinical observations from her internships at Carle Foundation Hospital in Urbana, IL.
 Among her prospective professional plans, she hopes to earn her doctorate degree.</p></div>

 <div style="text-align:justify"><p>Ariel's trajectory in the RIPLRT dates back to the very beginnings of the RIPLRT (back then the RIPLRG) just after Dr. Rivera-Mariani joined the Larkin University community.
-As a graduate student in the College of Biomedical Sciences at Larkin University, she was a co-leader with Josh (refer to Josh's bio) of our research group (now the RIPL_Effect Research Team).</p></div>
+As a graduate student in the College of Biomedical Sciences at Larkin University, she was a co-leader with Josh (refer to Josh's bio) of our research group (now the Respiratory and Immunology Project and Laboratory Research Team).</p></div>

 ---
 <img src="/img/BPatel.jpg" alt="Bhavikkumar Patel" align="right" style="width: 20%; height: 20%; margin:8px">